 To understand how we're performing

-- to segment customers to help target our resources and prioritise services. in managing and analysing complaints.
+- to segment customers to help target our resources and prioritise services,

 It is in our legitimate interests to understand how we are performing so we can meet our mission statement and objectives.